DP William Ruto Ridiculed After "Deep State" Blocks Uganda Trip

 “Speaker JB Muturi cleared us together with my colleague Ndindi Nyoro since our flight was private.
 We had to wait longer than we expected until the DP became impatient and left the airport for home.
 We were told Uhuru Kenyatta himself declined to clear his Deputy.
 I have always been telling you that we are officially back to the dark days of KANU and KADU.
 The so-called Deep State wanatufinya hatupumui.
 But I ask Kenyans to be patient because liberation is coming soon.
 Hawa washenzi wametuzoea vibaya,” Sudi wrote.

-On his part, DP William Ruto took to Twitter to write: “It’s all right…we live it all to God.”
+On his part, DP William Ruto took to Twitter to write: “It’s all right…we leave it all to God.”

 It is this tweet that prompted a section of Kenyans on Twitter to mock the DP.
 Below are some screengrabs of the reactions.